 The primary aspects of a direct mail campaign are 1) The mailing list 2) The mailer content and design 3) Mailing Supplies 4) Postage 5) Assembling and mailing

 There are various methods to obtaining prospect list including list broker services (see: Insurance Prospect Lists)

 Mailer Content and Design

 Before diving into content and design you need to decide if you want to send a letter or postcard.
 Both are very popular and are handled in slightly different ways.
 Most agents write their own marketing copy but if that isn’t your area of specialty you might want to consider hiring a copywriter to maximize your efforts.
-Professional appearance tends to get a higher response rate which is why some agents elect to include a design or logo on their post card or letter mailings.
-Freelance sites such as Upwork.com are great sources for copywriters and graphic artists.
-For logos we prefer 99Designs.com.
+Professional appearance tends to get a higher response rate which is why some agents elect to include a design or logo on their postcard or letter mailings.
+Freelance sites such as Upwork are great sources for copywriters and graphic artists.
+For logos, you can find a list of logo design services here.
 Many print services will also offer design templates as well as custom designs.

 Mailing Supplies & Printing